hugomflavio/actel/cran-comments.md

 Please only use actel if you agree with this.

-To get aquainted with how actel works, read the package vignettes.
+To get acquainted with how actel works, read the package vignettes.
 You can find them by running browseVignettes('actel')
 ```